This is one of the most common questions that we get asked related to service area businesses (SABs) on Google Business Profiles (GBP).

 Move to the city/area that you service

 Yes, you heard that right.
 It makes sense, doesn’t it?
 If all of your business comes from a city that you aren’t physically located in, and Google bases the ranking on the physical city you are in, it seems like a no-brainer.
 We advised a business to do this exact thing and it transformed their business.
 In this case, they were physically located in a city of 222 people but the city they serviced was miles away and had a population of over 80,000.
 We told them to move the GBP address to the other owner’s address who just so happened to live in the target city.
 They now dominate rankings in the city that they service.

 Target long-tail keywords

-If moving isn’t an option, I would focus on optimizing the website, and the GMB landing page in particular, for long-tail search terms.
+If moving isn’t an option, I would focus on optimizing the website, and the GBP landing page in particular, for long-tail search terms.
 Onsite optimization has a direct impact on local pack/finder rankings and long-tail keywords, which are less competitive.
 This makes them easier to rank for even if you are located further away.
-Here’s an example of a business that followed this exact advice and saw their rankings outside of their physical location increase.
+Here’s an example of a business that followed this exact advice and saw its rankings outside of its physical location increase.

-The service area does not currently impact ranking for SAB’s.
-This means that you need to get creative to grow your business with GMB outside of your physical city.
+The service area does not currently impact the ranking for SAB’s.
+This means that you need to get creative to grow your business with GBP outside of your physical city.
 Ranking factors are in a constant state of change so this all may change one day.
-This is part of why we have to update our Local SEO training monthly.
 Always be testing and tracking this for your clients so that you know the minute the ranking factors do indeed change so you can be ahead of the competition.